xupeiwust/text2sim-MCP-server/README.md

 ## About

-This project is developed by The Cato Bot Company Limited and is available as open source software.
-Community contributions are accepted through standard pull request procedures.

----

-## About

 The Text2Sim MCP Server is an open source project developed by [The Cato Bot Company Limited](https://catobot.com).
 We believe in transparent, commercially-backed open source development that benefits both users and contributors while supporting sustainable project growth.
 Community contributions are accepted through standard pull request procedures.

 ---